What Is Insurance Comparison and How to Use It to Make Better Decisions

 Sometimes:

-certain requested elements are missing,
+certain requested elements are missing

-conditions differ from what was expected,
+terms differ from what was expected

-At Perks, the result of this process is not just a recommendation.
+In the case of Perks, the result of this process is not just a recommendation.

-Control Panel
+Control panel

-total price
+total cost

-price per employee, vehicle, or asset
+cost per employee, vehicle, or asset

-base program and additional program costs
+cost of base and additional programmes

-Deeper analysis
+In-depth analysis

-For each coverage item, it is clearly shown:
+For each item, it is clearly shown:

 whether it is included